-Early depictions of hip-hop sound came from the urban streets, where people used many influences to create music.
-During the '70s, disco and jazz were huge parts of the American scene and especially in black culture.
-DJs used these records to create a style of DJing where they would "scratch" the record they would play, which would then create a new sound effect that made the record sound like it was stuttering.
-This would create baselines for hip-hop music as the structure of each record.
+Beginning Sound: Early depictions of hip-hop sound came from the urban streets, where people used many influences to create music.
+During the 70s, disco and jazz were huge parts of the American scene, especially in black culture.
+DJs used these records to create a style of DJing where they would "scratch" the record they would play, creating a new sound effect that made the record sound like it was stuttering.
+As a result of scratching, that would create baselines for hip-hop music as the structure of each record.
 Even today, every hip-hop song has a baseline that can more or less sound similar if you listen closely.
-In the '70s, the sound was very similar to disco music, just with added in breaks by the DJs playing the music.
-It was not until the late '70s when "rapping" was added to the sound.
-Rapping or MCing was created a sound over the beat where it would have the elements of lyrics and rhyming with rhythm.
-Verses can incorporate not so much singing but rhymes with added rhythm so it would not be generic.
-It was also around this time when people would start creating their own beats to these verses or "sampling" other songs to mix it up.
-However, as these new forms were being created, the same baseline and even disco and jazz influences stayed with the beats.
-While disco music kept declining, hip-hop started to become mainstream and a less underground genre with groups like Run-DMC and Public Enemy starting to gain popularity.
+In the 70s, the sound was very similar to disco music, just with added-in breaks by the DJs playing the music.
+It was not until the late 70s where "rapping" was added to the sound.
+Rapping, or MCing, was introduced and created a sound over the beat where it would have the elements of lyrics and rhyming with rhythm.
+Verses can incorporate not so much singing, but rhymes with added rhythm so it was not generic.
+It was also around this time where people would start creating their own beats to these verses, or "sampling" other songs to mix it up.
+However, as these new forms were being created, the same baseline, and even disco and jazz influences, stayed with the beats.
+While disco music kept declining, hip-hop started to become more mainstream and less underground as a genre with groups like Run DMC and Public Enemy which had started to gain popularity.
 Hip-hop was referred to as the better version of disco as early beats had used disco loops.
+Adapting Sound: Like everything, music adapts and changes over time.
+Through the 80s, hip-hop became mainstream, and everyone from all types of backgrounds were listening to it.
+The sound itself stayed mostly the same, with baselines and record-scratching even put into the song recordings.
+The genre also tried to stay mainstream with guitar additions to songs, like in Run DMC's "Tricky."
+However, producers and rappers wanted to add something else to it.
+Instead of rapping about things the public as a whole can relate to, they wanted to show their lives and the struggles that come with that.
+While rap was mainly just a New York thing until the mid